odea-project/qAlgorithms/test/report.md

 Values in OS, mzError and critval are very small, same with distances for DQSBs.
-Quantify effect of floating point inaccuracies and implement a mitigation if possible create a template for including a new subsetting method
+Quantify effect of floating point inaccuracies and implement a mitigation if possible create a template for including a new subsetting method change error to use error * 10^6, for no centroid error just add mz. divide at critval step -> same results